 Customers can use a bank giro credit to pay a bill in two ways: by post with a cheque or over a branch counter of their own bank with a cheque or cash.

 Bank giro credits can also be found in the back of chequebooks and are used by customers to pay cash or cheques into their own bank accounts.
 In addition, they are used by banks to collect donations for charity appeals such as Children in Need.
 A joint giro credit is one that has been issued by a biller and it can be used to pay a bill either at a bank, in which case it will be cleared through the inter-bank credit clearing, or at a branch of the Post Office.
+Like a BGC, it must be accompanied by cash or cheque.
 The joint giro credit is addressed to Santander (UK) plc and has the words “TRANSCASH” printed on it, as well as the words “bank giro credit” and the money mark logo.
 As of 2018, joint giros are being phased out as Santander does not offer new joint giro accounts any longer.
 Any institution now wishing to use the Post Office as a bill paying facility has to include a bar code on either the statement or the BGC itself.
 As a result there is no need for the joint giro code line, Post Office bill payments are now automated at the counter.
+It is the responsibility of the Post Office to get the joint giro and the cash value and/or cheque to their sponsoring bank, which in turn will put the transaction into the clearings.
+This can add up to 3 days to the time it takes to clear the transaction.

 History of the credit clearing